Click image for larger version.

 Section 22 Notice – request for additional information

-After reviewing the submissions, EPA has identified a number of specific environmental issues and has subsequently issued a notice to the applicant (under section 22 of the Environment Protection Act 1970) on 18th July 2017.
-The notice is to request the applicant to address issues raised by the public.
-The applicant is required to provide this information by the 27th July 2017.
-The section 22 notice can be viewed here.
+After reviewing the submissions, EPA identified a number of specific environmental issues and subsequently issued a notice to the applicant (under section 22 of the Environment Protection Act 1970) on 19 July 2017 requesting the applicant to address the issues raised by the public (the section 22 notice can be viewed here).
+EPA accepted the applicant’s response on 21 September 2017 (the responses can be viewed here and here).

 If you wish to speak to someone about the works approval application, please contact EPA’s Development Assessment Unit by calling 1300 372 842 (1300 EPA VIC) or emailing your enquiry to: firstname.lastname@example.org.